MSedra/Pathfinding-Algorithms-Visualizer/README.md

 * Press
   * 'A' to run A*
   * 'T' to run Best First Search
+  * 'I' to run Bidirectional BFS
   * 'J' to run Dijkstra
   * 'B' to run BFS
-  * 'I' to run BiBfs
   * 'D' to run DFS
 * If there is a path from the source to the destination,
   * After running DFS, the destination node will be colored yellow